 In his mind, he has the power to see the future.
 In his hands, he has the power to change it.

-Johnny Smith is a schoolteacher with his whole life ahead of him.
-Unfortunately, after leaving his fiancee's home one night, he is involved in a wreck with an 18-wheeler and is in a coma for 5 years.
-When he wakes up from it, he discovers he has an ability to see into other people's lives, past, present and future, by coming into physical contact.
+Johnny Smith is a schoolteacher with his whole life ahead of him but, after leaving his fiancee's home one night, is involved in a car crash which leaves him in a coma for 5 years.
+When he wakes, he discovers he has an ability to see into the past, present and future life of anyone with whom he comes into physical contact.

 Stephen King + David Cronenberg + Christopher Walken = something I'm probably going to dig.

 And dig it I did.
 It's a pretty subdued outing from all three, only getting super freaky deaky a couple of times but being solidly entertaining throughout.